Khan/engblog/src/posts/windows-high-contrast-mode.md

 ### Background colors and images
 Background colors and background images are removed and replaced with white.

-Both of these styles would be overridden and replaced with white:
+Both of these styles would be overridden:
 ```css
 background-color: lawngreen; /* No color for you. */
 background-image: url("cousin_fal.gif"); /* No image either. */